Yousefuwk20/Telco-Churn-DWH/dags/silver dag/README.md

 # Silver Layer DAG

 ## Overview
 Daily ETL pipeline for the Silver layer of the Telco Customer Churn Data Warehouse.
-Loads 6 conformed dimension tables and validates data quality.
+Loads 6 conformed dimension tables and fact_base and validates data quality.

 ### Tasks